katacoda/scenario-examples/dashboard-tabs/step1.md

 2) **Rendering Proxied Port**.
 When running a service on a Port within the Environment, Katacoda provides a dynamic URL for the session.
 This tab will automatically create the correct URL based on the Port you want to display.

 3) **Rendering Proxied URL**.
-Similar to Approach 2, the href parameter supports the standard Katacoda placeholder values, allowing you to direct users to a particular page within to the service running within the Katacoda environment.
+Similar to Approach 2, the href parameter supports the standard Katacoda placeholder values, allowing you to direct users to a particular page within the service, running within the Katacoda environment.

 The `index.json` used to create the scenarios is shown below.
 It is important to remember to set the "showdashboard" variable.